EricaLinaG/Emacsn/README.md

 You just want to try out a feature without breaking your daily driver.

 It also installs your emacs for you.
 As well as anyone else's.

+It makes your Chemacs profiles for you.
+It snapshots them.
+You can edit them, you'll have to actually.
+So far its only additive.

+Your custom profiles can be persisted for subsequent installs.

+All the data/code is template driven and easy to change.

+It maintains a library of installable Emacs configurations - profiles.

+Adds a regular and server entry for each installed configuration.

+Its super easy to make a new profile/configuration entry out of some new repo you found.

+Makes a dev and stable install for the default configuration.

+Provides a test profile and commands to do fresh test installs.

+The default profiles, `dev, stable, test`, can be easily reassigned and rebuilt with any configuration.

+Each installation gets two boot profiles. <name> and <name>-server.

 ### emacsn
 This is a shell script Emacs wrapper, __emacsn__ to make life a little easier.